JuliaDataScience/JuliaDataScience/contents/preface.md

 So, while reading this book, you will eventually get used to reading and using functions.
 Another benefit of having good software engineering skills is that it will allow you to more easily read the packages's source code that you're using, which could be greatly beneficial when you are debugging your code or wonder how exactly the package that you're using works.
-Finally, you can rest assured that we did not invented this emphasis on functions ourselves.
+Finally, you can rest assured that we did not invent this emphasis on functions ourselves.
 In industry, it is common practice to encourage developers to use **"functions instead of comments"**.
-That means that, instead of writing a comment for humans and some code for the computer, the developers write a function which is read by, both, humans and computers.
+That means that, instead of writing a comment for humans and some code for the computer, the developers write a function which is read by both humans and computers.

 Also, we've put much effort into sticking to a consistent style guide.
 Programming style guides provide guidelines for writing code.